 Co-creation projects are usually based outside an organizational context and are managed across organizational boundaries.
 The capacity in projects is not given, and it is not clearly defined, which elements are regarded as a part of the capacity.

-Capacity is here defined as the non-physical organizational foundation for the project, for example, resources like participants, knowledge, competences, mandate, and partnership agreements.
-But like the different perspectives of value, the participants often have different views upon how the project should be organized and moved forward, and also what they themselves should bring to the table.
+Capacity is here defined as the non-physical organizational foundation for the project, for example, resources like participants, knowledge, competencies, mandate, and partnership agreements.
+But like the different perspectives of value, the participants often have different views on how the project should be organized and moved forward, and also what they themselves should bring to the table.

 Several things concerning the project may remain unclear.
 This results in large degrees of freedom in terms of finding new solutions and working with new standards and methods.
 Since most of the planning is happening in the project group, this also leaves many things open for negotiation along the road.
 And these developments can go in different directions, some not at all expected in the planning process – for good and for bad.